News and blog

 According to a Gartner report, telemetry pipelines are projected to be used in 40% of logging solutions by 2026 due to the complexity of distributed architectures.
 Read more on Gartner.

-A well-designed and implemented telemetry strategy and a thoughtfully crafted telemetry pipeline are the two fundamental building pillars of your metrics collection.
+A well-designed and implemented telemetry strategy and a thoughtfully crafted telemetry pipeline are the two fundamental pillars of your metrics collection.
 They also play a crucial role in your IT security and operational continuity.
 A telemetry data pipeline enables real-time monitoring and analysis of system performance to identify and resolve issues swiftly.

 What is the secret to building a telemetry pipeline?

-Having a dedicated toolchain for your your telemetry operation, accommodating a safe and swift route to your telemetry data has many advantages.
+Having a dedicated toolchain for your telemetry operation, accommodating a safe and swift route to your telemetry data has many advantages.
 When planning and building a telemetry pipeline, there are a few principles to keep in mind.

 Toolchain selection for collection